maemo-leste/pymaemo-svn/www/_sources/getinvolved.txt

 Python for Maemo (PyMaemo for short) was brought to the public at end of 2005 by `INdT <http://www.indt.org.br>`_.
 It is the result of an effort to provide `Python <http://www.python.org>`_ programming language support on  `Maemo <http://www.maemo.org>`_ Platform.
 PyMaemo is designed to have a smaller size and has some optimizations to be more responsive in Maemo based devices.
 Among this, there is a constant effort to increase the number of modules available on the platform.
 Putting all together, it provides a better alternative for fast prototyping and programming in Maemo environment besides the C programming language.

-For a detailed list of supported modules, check :ref:`pymaemo-components`.

 Resources
 ---------